andrewcooke/choochoo/docs/index.md

 Data can be imported from FIT files (from smart watches and bike computers) and summary statistics generated for configurable periods (eg per month or per year).
-All data are stored in an sqlite3 relation database.
+All data are stored in an sqlite3 database.
 For plotting and analysis they can be exported to pandas data frames in a Jupyter notebook.

 Above all, the system is *open and extensible*.
 You can define your own training plans.
 You can add calculations (eg training stress